ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-dockable-panel-plugin/RViz-dockable-panel-plugin.rst

 Trying it out
 -------------
-Once your RViz plugin is compiled and exported, simply run rviz normally.
+Once your RViz plugin is compiled and exported, simply run RViz normally.
 But make sure to source you workspace in the terminal that starts and runs RViz!

 .. code-block:: bash

     ros2 run rviz2 rviz2

-Now rviz will use ``pluginlib`` to find all the plugins exported to it.
+Now RViz will use ``pluginlib`` to find all the plugins exported to it.

 Add a Teleop panel by opening the “Panels” menu and then “Add New Panel” within that.
 This should bring up a Panel class chooser dialog with “Teleop” in it (here it is “rviz_plugin_tutorials”):

 .. image:: images/teleop_plugin.png

 If “Teleop” is not in your list of Display Types, look through RViz's console output for error messages relating to plugin loading.
 Some common problems are:

 * not having a ``plugin_description.xml`` file,
 * not exporting it in the ``package.xml`` file, or